 Bank of England Museum is one of the free museums to visit in London.

 In the 1980s, the Bank of England divided its collections to the public available.
-Therefore, this decision brought up the ideas of having a museum for a broader audience.
-However, the plan paused for a fire in 1986, which did severe damage to the Bank’s area.
+So, this decision brought up the idea of having a museum for a broader audience.
+But, the plan paused for a fire in 1986, which did severe damage to the Bank’s area.
 After the fire, the plan started and took around 18 months to finish — the modern museum created by exhibition experts Higgins Gardner & Partners.
 In 1988, Queen Elizabeth II opened the museum.
 The new start was on the horizon.

 Is the Bank of England Museum free?

 Bank of England Museum Gold Bar

-In the Rotunda room, you may hold up a gold bar and see the prominent place of gold.
+In the Rotunda room, you may hold up a gold bar and see the famous place of gold.
 Bank of England holds around 400,000 gold bars in the underground vaults.
-Eating or drinking not permitted within the museum.
+They do not allow eating or drinking within the museum.
 There is no café or restaurant inside.

 Parking and Car Parks near Bank of England Museum

 Near the museum, there is no disability car park available.
-However, you can find a map of disabled car parking in the area here.
+But, you can find a map of disabled car parking in the area here.
 You might discover TFL’s (Transport for London) accessibility guideline or this link helpful.
 Or check out the City of London Corporation map to find out about designated disabled parking bays in that area.
 Bank of England also has small presents and a gift shop.

 Accessibility to Bank of England Museum